Broadcast - Radio

 CopyrightCopyright is an extremely important issue and it is essential to develop proper work habits now.
 Whether your work appears in print, over the air, online, or in another form, copyright laws apply.
 These laws also protect the work you produce.

 Submitted work must conform to the copyright requirements provided by your Faculty.
+These can include, among others, music, text, images and designs.
 If in doubt do not use elements under copyright.

 For further guidance please see Conestoga's Academic Offences Policy

 Maintaining Student Files & Sharing Permissions